TrejGun/nestjs-auth/apps/jwt-gql/README.md

 # GraphQL + JWT based authorization for Nest.js

-This is a code sample for my [article](https://trejgun.github.io/articles/graphql-based-authorization-for-nestjs)
+JWT stands for JSON Web Token.
+This type of authorization does not store user's data on server but passes it with each request

+It is same good for casual websites, server to server communications and mobile apps

 ## Manual installation

-I assume you have node, yarn/npm and postgres
+I assume you have nodejs, yarn/npm and postgres

-First of all you have to download dependencies
+First you have to download dependencies

 ```bash
 npm i